Last updated on February 17th, 2024 at 03:34 pm

-Marrakech Dune Buggy Experience
+Book A Marrakech Dune Buggy Experience

 We were met by our guide who kitted us out in helmets and goggles (much needed due to all the sand and dust which will inevitably fly in your direction).
 I’d say this activity is suitable for older kids (6 years +).
-Children under 16 years old will need to travel as a passenger with an adult.
+Children under 16 years old will need to travel as passengers with an adult.

 Our tour lasted a couple of hours.
-We stopped two thirds of the way through for mint tea and moroccan biscuits in a small village.
-The second part of the drive (in a Palm Grove) was where the best photo opportunities were to be had.
+We stopped two-thirds of the way through for mint tea and Moroccan biscuits in a small village.
+The second part of the drive (through a Palm Grove) was where the best photo opportunities were to be had.
 Our guide knew just how to take the best shots.

 An alternative to the buggy tour is hiring quad bikes.
 The only issue with these is that kids will usually need to be 16 years old to ride on their own quad bike.
 They won’t be able to ride as a passenger as they can with the buggies.